the-turing-way/the-turing-way/book/website/community-handbook/style/style-crossref.md

 (rr-overview-resources-addmaterial)=
 ## Additional Material
 ```
-We can cross-reference it in an earlier section "Further Reading" within the same file using the following:
+We can cross-reference it in an earlier section within the same file using the following:
 ```
 {ref}`rr-overview-resources-addmaterial`
 ```